 PsychWriter: This blog is newer, but it’s already a gem.
 Psychology.
 Writing.
 Do you see where I am going with this?
 Let’s just say that if you want to write complex characters who have real-world fears, needs, and desires, put this blog on your subscribe list.

-Have you found anything new and incredibly helpful lately?
-Let me know in the comments!
+Have you found anything new and helpful lately?

 And if you like the things I share, come find me online: